May 18, 2022

 Here are the top takeaways from the event:

-Keeping track of clients’ outside counsel guidelines remains the biggest concern among law firms
+Keeping track of client outside counsel guidelines remains the biggest concern among law firms

-Live polling of the audience revealed that 74% of the audience cited keeping track of outside counsel guidelines and managing updates for each client as their greatest concern.
-The increasing volume and complexity of outside counsel guidelines (51%) and the subsequent impact on billing teams and processes (51%) followed behind as concerns.
+Live polling of the audience revealed that 74% of the audience was concerned about keeping track of outside counsel guidelines and managing updates for each client.
+The increasing volume and complexity of outside counsel guidelines (51%) and its subsequent impact on billing teams and processes (51%), followed behind as joint second placed concerns.

 There was agreement that managing solely to outside counsel guidelines does not give firms and their clients enough flexibility and that finding a middle ground keeps processes running smoothly.
 One client noted: “We keep an ongoing relationship with law firms we want to do business with, and we want outside counsel guidelines to govern that relationship.
 Then we have engagement letters that are really just in place to govern that that piece of work.
 I think that way, you’re just negotiating the guidelines once you’re renewing with them or updating them every couple of years.
 I don’t want to be in a business where I’m negotiating engagement letters for every single project.”

 Law firm leaders recognize that transparency and direct communication are key to finding common ground

 After hearing the clients’ perspective on outside counsel guidelines, a panel of law firm leaders agreed that guidelines have evolved from just billing instructions to provisions in multiple areas, such as cyber and data privacy, conflicts of interest and subcontractor flow down.